flutter/samples/web/readme.md

 ## Deploying to GitHub Pages

-This project uses [peanut][peanut] to build the samples and commit the output to the gh-pages branch.
-To deploy, run these commands in the `web/` directory:
+This project uses a GitHub action to deploy update the `gh-pages` branch.
+To do this manually, you can also use `package:peanut`:

-Install the peanut command:

 ```console
 $ flutter pub global activate peanut